clld/waab/README.md

 waab
 ====

-World Atlas of Affix Borrowing
+The World Atlas of Affix Borrowing